bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Animation Direction Demo</h4>

-Hover over the ball below to see the animation in action.
+<p>Hover over the ball below to see the animation in action.</p>

 <h4>Animation Play State</h4>

-The animation-play-state property allows an animation to be played or paused using the running and paused keyword values respectively.
-When you play a paused animation, it will resume running from its current state rather than starting from the very beginning again.
+<p>The animation-play-state property allows an animation to be played or
+paused using the running and paused keyword values respectively.
+When you play a paused animation, it will resume running from its current state rather than starting from the very beginning again.</p>

-In the example below the animation-play-state property is set to paused when making the stage active by clicking on it.
-Notice how the animation will temporarily pause until you let up on the mouse.
+<p>In the example below the animation-play-state property is set
+to paused when making the stage active by clicking on it.
+Notice how the animation will temporarily pause until you let up on the mouse.</p>

 <details>
   <summary>Example, Animation Play State</summary>